 Would you prefer answering questions about your sexual behavior to a computer rather than with a live person?

-Prompt: iosk?
+Prompt: Using a kiosk?
 Laptop?
 Tablet such as iPad?
-Online from home before coming to blood donation cent?
+Online from home before coming to blood donation center?
 Voice activated helpline to find out more about why you are/ aren’t able to give blood?

-Would changes to the make you more/less likely to go along with the ?
+Would changes to the policies make you more/less likely to go along with the policies?

-Would other MSM be more or less likely to follow the revised ?
+Would other MSM be more or less likely to follow the revised policies?

-How important to you are the around MSM’s eligibility for blood donation?
+How important to you are the policies around MSM’s eligibility for blood donation?

 We will be recruiting MSM to complete a short online survey about blood donation.
 Can you recommend places where we could advertise the survey to MSM in this area?

 Has participating in this discussion changed your views on blood donation?
+(How?)

 Thank you very much for your time.
 Those are all my questions.